cosmos/developer-portal/hands-on-exercise/1-native/5-add-query.md

 ### The game retrieval object type and Protobuf service

-You define them together in a new file `proto/alice/checkers/v1/query.proto`:
+These are defined together in a new file `proto/alice/checkers/v1/query.proto`:

 ```protobuf [proto/alice/checkers/v1/query.proto]
 syntax = "proto3";